U.S. Department of State

 - Alumni teams may be comprised of alumni from different exchange programs and different countries.

-Inclusion of cost share is not mandatory.
+Inclusion of cost share is not a requirement of this opportunity.

 Grant Program Area: